 Following the Banquet, the honorees, guests, and delegates swarmed the salons and drawing rooms of Claridge’s, celebrating new friendships and continuing their explorations of the many issues they had heard discussed over the course of the day.
 The final program of the London portion of the Summit convened Thursday morning, with another sequence of fascinating speakers.

 As at previous Summits, the Academy conducted a comprehensive series of video interviews with its honorees to preserve their personal journeys for students and teachers around the world.
 The interviews will be featured on the Academy website as well as the popular “What It Takes” podcast series.
-The Academy members who were interviewed at the 2017 Summit included President Bill Clinton, Jimmy Page, Simone Biles, Dr. Venki Ramakrishnan, Kazuo Ishiguro, John Banville, Lord Norman Foster and Lord Martin Rees.
+The Academy members who were interviewed at the 2017 Summit included President Bill Clinton, Jimmy Page, Simone Biles, Sir Venki Ramakrishnan, Kazuo Ishiguro, John Banville, Lord Norman Foster. and Lord Martin Rees.

-The morning’s second speaker, famed broadcaster Rose, invoked the power of questions as a tool for finding truth in the midst of controversy.
+The morning’s second speaker, famed broadcaster Charlie Rose, invoked the power of questions as a tool for finding truth in the midst of controversy.
 The Irish novelist John Banville, winner of the Man-Booker Prize for his 2005 novel, The Sea, gave a witty account of his lifelong passion for literature.
 Filmmaker Sir Peter Jackson, best known for his Oscar-winning trilogy, The Lord of the Rings, described his youth in a small town in New Zealand, and his early passion for filmmaking.
 A homemade horror film he created with his friends led him to the Cannes Film Festival and a career as one of the most successful filmmakers of all time.
 Dr. F. Duncan M. Haldane, a recipient of the Nobel Prize in Physics, described his research into exotic states of matter, such as his discovery of topological quantum matter and his exploration of the physics of light.

 The last symposium session of the 2017 International Achievement Summit concluded with a panel discussion with three of the Academy’s delegate alumni.
 Jennifer Robinson attended the 2008 Summit as a Rhodes Scholar.
 She is now an international human rights attorney, whose clients include WikiLeaks founder Julian Assange.
 Debbie Sterling attended the 2014 Summit as a delegate.
 She is the founder and CEO of GoldieBlox, a unique and successful line of construction toys designed to interest young girls in building and engineering.
 Stav Shaffir, a delegate to the 2017 Summit, is the youngest serving member of Israel’s parliament —the Knesset — and the youngest female parliamentarian in Israel’s history.
 Prior to her election, she was a nationally known journalist and social activist.
 In a freewheeling discussion with their fellow delegates, they compared the influences and imperatives that led them to their respective courses in life.